HOW DO I LEARN TO SCUBA DIVE?

 Learning to scuba dive is a great value when you consider that you learn to dive under the guidance and attention of a highly trained, experienced professional – your PADI Scuba Instructor.
 What’s more, you receive a certification to scuba dive at the end of a PADI Open Water Diver course which will never expire (few other activities can offer that).

 From the first day, scuba diving starts transforming your life with new experiences you can share with friends.
 And you can do it almost anywhere there is water.
-Start learning online and get ready to take your first breaths underwater!
-For specific costs, give Adventure Locators a call @ (228) 392-7830.
+For specific costs or specials price that might be available, give Adventure Locators a call @ (228) 392-7830.
 We offer classes every month with weekend and weeknight to choose from.
-We also offer semi-private and private classes as well.
-Give us a call and let up help you find the class you need.
+Semi-private and private classes are also available for those with tight schedules or want to do classes at there own pace.
+Give us a call and let up help you find the class you are looking for.

 Some questions you may want to ask are:

 - Are the course materials included in the price?